Editor Interface Navigation

 History Components:

-- Development Version: This is always the first on the list.
+- Development Version: This is always the first in the list.
 It represents the current state of your canvas.
 All changes you make in real-time are automatically saved here.
 This version cannot be deployed directly; it is your draft or “sandbox.”

-- Rocket Icon (🚀): This icon appears next to a version to indicate that it has been deployed.
-This means it is a stable version that can be consumed via API.
+- Rocket Icon (🚀): This icon appears next to a version to indicate it has been deployed.
+This means it is a stable version that can be consumed via the API.
 As seen in the image, version

 0.1is deployed, while0.2is not.